ewebtechsuk/ewebtechs/README.md

 defaults to FTPS on port 21 if no protocol or port secret is provided.
 You can monitor the run on GitHub under the **Actions** tab.

+> **Important:** Keep the `HOSTINGER_FTP_PASSWORD` secret up to date whenever
+> the credential changes.
+Update it immediately if Hostinger issues a new
+> password so automated deployments continue to work.

+### Update the FTP password secret

+1. Open your repository on GitHub and navigate to **Settings → Secrets and variables → Actions**.
+2. Locate `HOSTINGER_FTP_PASSWORD` and choose **Update secret**.
+3. Paste the latest password provided by Hostinger and click **Save changes**.
+4. Re-run the latest failed workflow from the **Actions** tab to confirm the deployment succeeds with the refreshed credential.

 ## Verify updates on Hostinger

 Because this environment cannot reach external networks, it cannot confirm